Fang-Zhang/Project-Manager-Career/PM-Career/Project-Manager/Interview-Questions.md

 ## 2. Why do you leave your current job?
     2.1 No Negative Answer
     2.2 Honest and Clear
 ## 3. Why do you want to work for this company?
-(Why do you want to be a Release Lead?)
+(Why do you want to be a Project Manager?)
     3.1 This company attracts Points
     3.2 Clear Answer
     3.3 Skills fit this position (a bit of a challenge due to this great company)
-## 4. What role does Release Lead perform?
-(What is the role of a release manager?)
+## 4. What role does Project Manager perform?
+(What is the role of a Project Manager?)
     4.1 Roles Perform
     4.2 My Impression
-        4.2.1 Associate Project Management
+        4.2.1 Project Management
         4.2.2 Timeline, Resource, and Other Process Elements 4.2.3 Risk Management
         4.2.4 Budget Management (optional)
 ## 5. What qualities are for Performing effectively?
     5.1 Communication skills
     5.2 Be Honestly
-## 6. What does a typical day look like as a Release Lead?
+## 6. What does a typical day look like as a Project Manager?
     6.1 Key Duties
         6.1.1 Planning
         6.1.2 Communicating New Requirements
         6.1.3 Changing Management
-        6.1.4 Committing to the Release Procedures
+        6.1.4 Committing to the Project Procedures
 ## 7. How do your peers describe you?
 (Describe your greatest strengths as a release manager.)
     7.1 Honestly (nitty-gritty and flexible)
     7.2 Relevant to this position